RonanChance/Data-410/Project2.md

 MSE: ~35.492 Tau: 0.085

-Given these results, we will use a tricubic function with a tau of 0.1.
+Given these results, we will use a Epanechnikov kernel with a tau of 0.085.

 Here is the python code that was used for calculating and plotting the optimal values. (similar code was repeated for each kernel)